TykTechnologies/tyk/ci/auto/README.md

 auto
 ├── bundle_server
-├── deps.yml           # dependencies that can be reused between deployment models ├── master.env         # versions of the Tyk components
-├── pro/               # Tyk config that is independent of where the deployment is running ├── pro.yml            # compose file defining the Tyk components in a Pro deployment ├── tyk-analytics.env  # Tyk config that depends on where the deployment is running ├── tyk.env
+├── deps.yml           # dependencies that can be reused between deployment models ├── pro/               # Tyk config that is the starting point ├── pro.yml            # compose file defining the Tyk components in a Pro deployment ├── local-*.env        # Tyk config for the local compose env
-├── tyk-pump.env
-└── tyk-sink.env
 ```

 The configuration for the tyk components are provided via config files and env variables.
 The distinction between the two modes of supplying configuration is that config parameters that are dependent on the deployment env are in the env file while all other config is in the config file.